Ciocârlia (Romanian folk tune)

-During the communist era, the Romanian intelligence service operated a numbers station believed to be used by spies in foreign countries.
-The station known as "V01" became well known for its use of Ciocârlia as its opening interval, which would be followed by a series of number-coded messages in Romanian and concluded with the words "Terminat."
-The station fell off the air soon after the 1989 coup and overthrow of Ceausescu.
+During the communist era, the Romanian intelligence service (Securitate) operated a numbers station believed to be broadcast to spies abroad.
+The station known as "V01" became well known for its use of Ciocârlia as its opening interval, which would be followed by a series of number-coded messages in Romanian and concluded with the repeated word Terminat ('finished').
+The station ceased broadcasting soon after the 1989 Romanian revolution.

 The song was featured as part of the soundtrack for the 2009 Ubisoft game Rabbids Go Home, performed by Moldovan gypsy brass band Fanfare Vagabontu.